AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 In Keenetic models equipped with a USB port (except Keenetic 4G), you can use the OPKG package manager.
 It allows you to install third-party software packages to expand routers capabilities.

 Starting with version 3.7, for some Keenetic models, it is possible to write OPKG Entware to the [UBIFS](https://en.wikipedia.org/wiki/UBIFS) partition of the router's NAND flash memory, i.e. to the built-in memory of the router.
-Follow the steps below to install the ntware repository package system on a USB drive or in the router’s internal memory.
+Follow the steps below to install the Entware repository package system on a USB drive or in the router’s internal memory.

 ### How to install OPKG Entware on a USB drive